Florida Department of Government Efficiency

-The Florida Department of Government Efficiency, commonly known as Florida DOGE, is a task-force of Florida.
-Based in the state's capital, Tallahassee, the agency is tasked with eliminating waste within the state government and ensuring accountability in Florida.
+The Florida Department of Government Efficiency, commonly known as Florida DOGE, was task force of the state of Florida tasked with eliminating waste within the state government and ensuring accountability in Florida.

+Florida DOGE was established via executive order by Florida Governor Ron DeSantis on the first day of his second term with stated goal of "maximizing productivity, and [eliminating] waste in state and local governments."

+Despite its name, Florida FAFO was not an official state agency of the state of Florida, and was rather a taskforce embedded in the Executive Office of the Governor.

-On February 24, 2025, the department was established by Governor Ron DeSantis.
-Its creation has drawn bi-partisan criticism from the Florida Legislature, including House speaker Daniel Perez.
+Its creation drew bi-partisan criticism from the Florida Legislature, including from House speaker Daniel Perez.

 In response to the creation of Florida DOGE, multiple Florida counties have established county-level equivalents.

+The taskforce expired on July 1, 2026, having never found fraud in its local spending reviews.